CodingMoore/soil-ent-green-python/README.md

 ## __Sensor Calibration__

-Once you are getting readings in the pi console from your sensor, you can calibrate it.
+Once you are getting readings in the Pi's terminal from your sensor, you can calibrate it.
+"Sensor Value" should appear in the terminal ever time a sensor reading is made.
+When taking the following sensor readings, allow the values to stabilize over a few seconds before writing them down.

-1) With the sensor completely dry, and dangling in the air (do not hold it directly), write down the sensor value reading.
+1) With the sensor completely dry, and dangling in the air (do not hold it directly), write down the Sensor Value.
 This will be your "dryValue".

 2) Dip the sensor in a class of water to just __BELOW__ the white line, __BELOW__ the sensor circuitry.
-Do not get the sensor we above this line.
+Do not get the sensor wet above this line.
 Steps can be taken to waterproof the sensor, but are not covered here.
-Write down the sensor reading.
+Write down the Sensor Value.
 This will be your "wetValue".

 3) Shut down the application by typing __ctrl+c__ in the terminal.

-4) Change the "wetValue" and "dryValue" numbers at the top of the soil&period;py file with the values you just got from your calibration.
-It is normal for these values to be very small.
-For example, __dryValue = 0.000223__, __wetValue = 0.000109__
+4) Change the "wetValue" and "dryValue" numbers at the top of the soil&period;py file with the values you just got from your calibration testing.
+It is normal for these values to be large.
+For example, __dryValue = 22300__, __wetValue = 10900__

 5) Save the soil&period;py file